-Wide analog bandwidth capability combines with high dynamic range to support DOCSIS 3.1 cable infrastructure compliance from the minimum of one carrier up to 1 GHz of signal bandwidth, making it ideal for cable multiple dwelling unit (MDU) applications.
-A 2× interpolator filter (FIR85) enables the AD9163 to be configured for lower data rates and converter clocking to reduce the overall system power and ease the filtering requirements.
-In Mix-Mode[TM] operation, the AD9163 can reconstruct RF carriers in the second and third Nyquist zones up to 7.5 GHz while still maintaining exceptional dynamic range.
+In baseband mode, wide analog bandwidth capability combines with high dynamic range to support DOCSIS 3.1 cable infrastructure compliance from the minimum of one carrier up to the full maximum spectrum of 1.791 GHz of signal bandwidth.
+A 2× interpolator filter (FIR85) enables the AD9164 to be configured for lower data rates and converter clocking to reduce the overall system power and ease the filtering requirements.
+In Mix-ModeTM operation, the AD9164 can reconstruct RF carriers in the second and third Nyquist zones up to 7.5 GHz while still maintaining exceptional dynamic range.
 The output current can be programmed from 8 mA to 38.76 mA.
-The AD9163 data interface consists of up to eight JESD204B serializer/deserializer (SERDES) lanes that are programmable in terms of lane speed and number of lanes to enable application flexibility.
+The AD9164 data interface consists of up to eight JESD204B serializer/deserializer (SERDES) lanes that are programmable in terms of lane speed and number of lanes to enable application flexibility.

-A serial peripheral interface (SPI) configures the AD9163 and monitors the status of all the registers.
-The AD9163 is offered in a 169-ball, $11 \text{ mm} \times 11 \text{ mm}$, 0.8 mm pitch CSP_BGA package.
+An SPI interface configures the AD9164 and monitors the status of all registers.
+The AD9164 is offered in an 165-ball, 8 mm $\times$ 8 mm, 0.5 mm pitch CSP\BGA package, and an 169-ball, 11 mm $\times$ 11 mm, 0.8 mm pitch, CSP\BGA package, including a leaded ball option.